Transaction Cost definition

 Transaction Cost means an additional cost linked to fulfilling a commitment, but not directly attributable to its implementation or not included in the costs or income foregone that are compensated directly; and which can be calculated on a standard cost basis;

-Transaction Cost means the costs, fees and expenses incurred by the Town in connection with the issuance and sale of any series of Obligations, including but not limited to (A) rating agency and other financing fees; (B) the fees and disbursements of bond counsel, issuer's counsel and special assessment counsel; (C) the underwriters' discount;
+Transaction Cost means the costs, fees and expenses incurred by the City in connection with the issuance and sale of any series of Obligations, including but not limited to (A) rating agency and other financing fees; (B) the fees and disbursements of bond counsel, disclosure counsel and City Counsel, if any; (C) the underwriters' discount; (D)

 Examples of Transaction Cost in a sentence